SWP Documentation & Guides

 Example: Marketing Content Workflow

-@phase: 2.1 - Blueprint - System Architecture @weight: 4 @priority: High @category: Content Generation @sector: AI-Agent Workflows @agent_role: Content Writer @task_sequence: 1.
+@phase: 2.1 - Blueprint - System Architecture @weight: 4 @priority: High @category: Content Generation @sector: AI-Agent Workflows @regulatory_scope: single-domain (AI-Agent Workflows) @agent_role: Content Writer @task_sequence: 1.
 Research topic 2.
 Create outline 3.
 Draft content 4.
 Submit for review @handoff_trigger: Draft complete OR word_count > 1500 OR errors_detected @context_window: Previous 3 articles, brand guidelines, SEO keywords @fallback_protocol: Escalate to human editor if confidence < 0.7 @output_schema: JSON: {title, body, meta_description, tags[]} @operational_principles: Deterministic Execution, Auditable Decisions, Human-in-Loop Options ## Blog Post Generation Task ### Agent Assignment Primary Agent: ContentWriterBot-v3 Validation Agent: QualityReviewBot Human Fallback: content-team@company.com

 Agent Workflow Note: Documents tagged with the Agent Workflow framework provide explicit structure for AI orchestration.
 Unlike generic tagging attempts, SWP ensures agents understand their role boundaries, task sequences, and handoff conditions - reducing ambiguity and improving multi-agent coordination.